-If you’re remodelling, you should ideally start thinking about your kitchen lighting right at the beginning of the planning stage.
-By taking kitchen lighting into consideration at this stage of the process, you’re much more likely to be able to fit lighting that works for your kitchen, rather than having to shoehorn kitchen lighting in after the fact and having to compromise on key functions and styles.
+By considering your kitchen lighting in the early stages of planning, you’re much more likely to be able to fit lighting that works for your kitchen, rather than having to shoehorn styles in as an afterthought.
+This also reduces the risk of having to compromise on key lighting styles and functions.

 Types of Kitchen Lighting

-Ambient lighting is responsible for the overall atmosphere of your room.
-It’s the primary source of lighting your room and should complement any natural light that’s available in your kitchen.
+Atmospheric lighting, also referred to as ambient lighting, is responsible for the overall atmosphere of your room.
+It is also the primary source of your room’s lighting and, as such, should complement any natural light that’s available in your kitchen.
 This kind of kitchen lighting is typically categorised as ceiling lighting as it should cast light throughout the whole room from a high vantage point.

 In a kitchen, ambient lighting isn’t enough.
-You’ll find that as soon as you head to an island or a work surface, you cast a shadow – this is impractical when you’re cooking or working at these kitchen surfaces, so it’s important that you include functional lighting in your kitchen lighting plan in order to provide a safe amount of lighting to these spaces.
+You’ll find that as soon as you head to an island or a work surface, you cast a shadow, which is impractical when you’re planning to prepare food, cook or work at these kitchen surfaces.
+With this in mind, it’s essential to consider functional lighting when brainstorming contemporary kitchen lighting ideas, as functional lighting is key to providing a safe amount of lighting to the areas you work.

-Once you have your main sources of kitchen lighting planned, you can think about decorative lighting that will provide the finishing touches to the appearance of your kitchen.
+Once you have your main sources of kitchen lighting planned, you can begin to research decorative lighting styles.

 Where Should I Place My Kitchen Lighting?

-Aside from understanding which types of kitchen lighting you need to be choosing, you also need to consider where they should be placed.
-There are three key areas that apply to most kitchens for you to consider…
+Aside from understanding which style of modern kitchen lights will work best in your kitchen, you also need to consider where they should be placed.
+Below, we’ve covered the top three key areas to consider when planning where to place your new kitchen lighting.

 Kitchen Lighting Controls

-Day-to-day, you’ll use your ambient lighting the most in the kitchen – so it’s important that you consider how you want to control this lighting.
+Day-to-day, you’ll use ambient lighting the most in your kitchen – so you must consider how you want to control this functional lighting style.
 It can be as simple as a standard on/off switch, but if you’d like to be able to adjust the atmosphere of your kitchen without having to turn on your task lighting or accent lighting, you may wish to invest in a light dimmer.
-You’ll find all kinds of ways to control and customise the function of your kitchen lighting in our collection of light bulbs and accessories at Dusk Lighting.